 The world’s first integrated licensing and processing hub

-PRS for Music's collaboration and partnership with STIM and GEMA has resulted in the development of the world’s first integrated licensing and processing hub, encouraging both the aggregation of repertoires for pan-European licences and the elimination of parallel processing against incompatible works databases.
+ICE is the result of a joint venture between PRS for Music, STIM and GEMA with the collective aim of developing the world’s first integrated music copyright, licensing and processing hub, encouraging copyright data accuracy, aggregation of repertoires for multi-territory licences and the elimination of parallel processing against incompatible works databases.

-Launched in 2016, the hub brings a unique offering to customers, not currently met elsewhere.
+ICE brings a unique offering to customers, not currently met elsewhere.
 It offers a flexible suite of services and has been developed from best-in-class technologies that will deliver unparalleled economies of scale, speed, efficiency, accuracy and business intelligence reporting.
-It is the fruition of a partnership that harnesses years of combined experience in collective management, servicing and which has shaped the digital market from the outset.
+It is the fruition of a partnership that harnesses years of combined experience in collective management and servicing, which has shaped the digital market from the outset.

-The benefits will be wide reaching, offering solutions to all European rightsholders.
-The economies of scale and increased efficiencies will deliver cost saving benefits to all.
-The hub offers a potential transformative benefit to new and smaller music repertoires as inclusion into the core licence enables the potential for greater access to DSPs.
+The benefits will be wide reaching, offering solutions to all rightsholders.
+The economies of scale and increased efficiencies will also deliver cost saving benefits to all.
+The hub offers a potential transformative benefit to new and smaller music repertoires as inclusion into the Core licence enables the potential for greater access to Digital Service Providers (DSPs).

 ICE is evolving in the most exciting way.
-It will continue to be a world-class authoritative copyright database, with the addition of new systems and services that enable it to expand to offer the world’s first integrated licensing and processing hub.
+It will continue to be a world-class authoritative copyright database, which launched in 2010, with the addition of new systems and services that enable it to expand to offer the world’s first integrated music copyright, licensing and processing hub.

 There are a number of ways in which ICE offers unparalleled transparency, accuracy and accessibility of data.
-The authoritative database powering it ensures that we offer a complete picture of rights ownership for the repertoires managed by the hub, resulting in a reduction across split-copyright processing throughout Europe.
+The authoritative copyright database powering it ensures that we offer a complete picture of rights ownership for the repertoires managed by the hub, resulting in a reduction across split-copyright processing.
 This means that ICE reports will be authoritative and complete.
-ICE Services will offer business intelligence reports, ensuring that the data can provide clients with a powerful business tool to assist them in growing their businesses.
+ICE will offer business intelligence reports, ensuring that the data can provide clients with a powerful business tool to assist them in growing their businesses.

-The launch of ICE’s new services is a defining moment for the music industry.
-We had a vision five years ago to support the fragmented music market by developing a hub that would encourage the aggregation of music repertoires and offer state-of-the art rights management systems run from a single, authoritative database.
-With the re-launch of ICE we are bringing that vision to life with the provision of this brand new expanded suite of services.
+The launch of these new services was a defining moment for the music industry.
+We had a vision to support the fragmented music market by developing a hub that would encourage the aggregation of music repertoires and offer state-of-the art rights management systems run from a single, authoritative database.

-ICE is unique – there is nothing else that offers access to a vast repertoire of European music and with the efficiency and power of new technology.
-We set about building a solution for the fragmented music market, and we have drawn from our vast experience over the years of collective music rights management to build a multi-territory licensing and processing hub that will serve rightsholders and their digital customers very well.
+ICE is unique – there is nothing else that offers access to a vast repertoire of multi-territory music works and with the efficiency and power of new technology.
+We set about building a solution for the fragmented music market, and we have drawn from our vast experience over the years of collective music rights management to help build a multi-territory copyright, licensing and processing hub that will serve rightsholders and their digital customers very well.

-We have designed a transformative and very flexible service offering to fit the needs of different rightsholders and DSPs.
+We collaborated to develop a transformative and very flexible service offering to fit the needs of different rightsholders and DSPs.
 The integrated systems have been built from the ground up to provide unparalleled speed, accuracy and economies of scale.
 This hub will scale up and handle huge data volumes.

-We’ve been in this business a long time and been servicing and shaping the digital market from the outset.
-This expertise has enabled us to develop an innovative and outstanding pan-European online music rights licensing and processing hub.
+We’ve been in this business a long time and have been servicing and shaping the digital market from the outset.
+This expertise has enabled us to develop an innovative and outstanding multi-territory online music rights licensing and processing hub.

-- ICE has sound credentials and the backing of parent organisations representing significant European repertoire with years of combined experience of back office processing and music licensing.
+- ICE has sound credentials and the backing of parent organisations representing significant repertoire with years of combined experience of music processing and licensing.

-- ICE will make it simpler for DSPs to obtain some of the multi-territory online licences they need for Europe.
+- ICE will make it simpler for DSPs to obtain some of the multi-territory online licences they need for Europe and beyond.

 - In addition to having one licence, they will receive one invoice for PRS for Music, STIM and GEMA repertoire, instead of three.